forhadislamse/forhadislamse/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Forhad Islam</h1>
 <h3 align="left">👨‍💼 About Me:</h3>

-<p>A self-taught Front-End Developer with a Bachelor’s degree in Computer Science & Engineering from East West University.
-I’m passionate about building dynamic, responsive, and scalable web applications using React, TypeScript, and modern JavaScript (ES6+).
+<p>I am a self-taught Full-Stack Developer with a Bachelor’s degree in Computer Science & Engineering from East West University.
+I specialize in backend development using Node.js, Express.js, and MongoDB with Mongoose, while also proficient in building dynamic, responsive frontends with React, TypeScript, and modern JavaScript (ES6+).
+I’m passionate about designing scalable and efficient web applications with robust backend architecture.

 🛠 Technical Skills:
 <ul>